Updated May 29th, 2022

 The vision statement should then guide your next decision - where are you submitting your paper?
 It’s best to think of and choose a few journals (in case of rejection) before you start writing anything else to save you time later on.
 Once you’ve made your decision, check the journal’s guidelines for length limits, formatting rules, and figures.

-We recommend an Open Access (OA) journal or repository, such as Orvium, to have greater visibility and a chance for peer-review.
+We recommend an Open Access (OA) journal or repository, such as Orvium, for greater visibility and a more efficient peer-review process.
 You can read about why it’s better to publish in an OA journal and our nine steps on publishing papers for additional help with your decision.

 Start Writing, but Don’t Start at the Beginning